ankitmishradev/react-counter/README.md

 A counter designed with reactJS.
 This counter can be used as a coming soon countdown, product or event launch countdown, visitor counter, etc in react apps/projects.

+> View this [pen](https://codepen.io/ankitmishradev/pen/OJjPBoK) to see it in action.

 ## Usage

 In react apps/projects, this counter can be used as a-